Stellar initial mass function in the 100-pc solar neighbourhood: Metallicity distribution in the solar neighbourhood

 \section{Metallicity distribution in the solar neighbourhood}

 ~\\

+All stars in the solar neighbourhood ought to have very comparable metallicity distributions, except for the youngest stars that only formed recently, since they all share the same chemical enrichment history of the Galaxy.
+The metallicity distribution reflects the integrated history of star formation and chemical evolution in this region.
+This justifies our approach of applying a single averaged metallicity distribution function to our population synthesis model, as the field stars within 100~pc represent a well-mixed population with a common chemical heritage.

-In this section, we discuss how we extract the intrinsic metallicity distribution (MDF) in the solar neighbourhood that will be treated as a sampling function for the metallicity of our simulated stars.
+In this section, we discuss how we extract the intrinsic metallicity distribution (MDF; i.e. measurement uncertainty deconvolved MDF) in the solar neighbourhood that will be treated as a sampling function for the metallicity of our simulated stars.

 We make use of the metallicity measurement derived from the Data Release Nine (DR9) of LAMOST Low-Resolution Spectroscopic Survey (LRS) \footnote{\url{http://www.lamost.org/dr9/v2.0/}}.
 For A-, F-, G-, and K-type stars, we download the LAMOST LRS Stellar Parameter Catalog of A, F, G, and K Stars from the official website and use the metallicity provided in the catalog. \citet{niu2023} investigated the systematic errors of stellar chemical abundances in the LAMOST and Gaia databases.
 We use the correction function in Niu's paper to calibrate the LAMOST DR9 metallicity for A, F, G, K stars.

 The metallicity measurement for M-type stars is a more complicated problem, for their faint nature and our relatively poor understanding of their atmospheric model \citep{qiu2024}. \citet{qiu2024} empirically calibrate the LAMOST DR9 metallicity of M-type stars using wide binaries with a F-, G-, or K-dwarf primary and a M-dwarf companion, taking the systematic calibration in \citet{niu2023} into consideration.
-Since what we desire is an averaged MDF covering stars from $M_{\mathrm{G}}=4$ mag to $M_{\mathrm{G}}=12.1$ mag, we combine the LAMOST official AFGK-star catalog with metallicity corrected ourselves and the M-type star catalog provided by \citet{qiu2024} to perform the calculation.
+Since what we desire is an averaged MDF covering stars from $M_{\mathrm{G}}=4.1$ mag to $M_{\mathrm{G}}=12.1$ mag, we combine the LAMOST official AFGK-star catalog with metallicity corrected ourselves and the M-type star catalog provided by \citet{qiu2024} to perform the calculation.

 In order to eliminate selection effects that might act on the two catalogs, we refer to the method in \citet{liuchao2017}, which recovered the selection function by comparing the distribution of the spectroscopic stars (here referred to as our LAMOST catalogs) with that of the photometric dataset (here referred to as \textsl{Gaia} DR3) in a 4-dimensional space of colour, apparent magnitude, and 2-D position.
 The selection function $S(c,m,l,b)$ is defined as